atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide-dev-teams.md

 Once you're able to login, you'll need to [register an MFA device](https://docs.aws.amazon.com/singlesignon/latest/userguide/user-device-registration.html) to your AWS SSO account.

-## Understanding Your Initial Development Environment
+## Understanding Your Team's Initial Development Environment

 *...highlight that the initial development environment network environments will likely be supplanted over time as on-premises integration and the need to use non-overlapping IP address ranges and other enhancements emerge...*

 ### What is an AWS Account?
 An AWS account is a logical container and boundary to separate AWS resources based on a number of criteria including our SLDC environment, security requirements, cost reporting, and organizational ownership.

-### What AWS account do I have access to?
+### What AWS account does my team have access to?
 When you log into your AWS SSO portal ([add your company's link here]()), you'll be shown a list of AWS accounts you have access to.
 Initially, each development team is provided a single development AWS account.

 If your team has more environment or security specific requirements please work with your cloud foundations team.

+### Where should my team deploy resources?

+*...note that for resources requiring a VPC, use the private subnets by default unless unsolicited access from the Internet is required.
+Note that public subnets in the dev VPC will be decommisioned in the near future...*

-## Understanding Your Access Permissions and Responsibilities
+## Understanding Your Team's Access Permissions and Responsibilities

 *...use of personal users set up in AWS SSO...*